proddata/crate/docs/config/cluster.rst

   | *Default:*   ``0.45f``
   | *Runtime:*  ``yes``

-  Defines the weight factor for shards allocated on a node (float).
-Raising this raises the tendency to equalize the number of shards across all nodes in the cluster.
+  Defines the weight factor for shards :ref:`allocated
+  <glossary-shard-allocation>` on a node (float).
+Raising this raises the
+  tendency to equalize the number of shards across all nodes in the cluster.

 .. _cluster.routing.allocation.balance.index: